- Angel Investor

-Angel Investor – An individual who provides capital to a business start-up, usually in exchange for shares or partial ownership of the company.
-Invests may be one-time or ongoing, depending on need.
+An individual who provides capital to a business start-up, (must have two years with at least $200,000 earned income or net worth over $1 million to qualify as an accredited investor) usually in exchange for shares or partial ownership of the company.
+Investments may be one-time or ongoing, depending on the need.

-The following are examples of NC-based angel investor groups:
+The following are examples of angel investor groups:

-- Piedmont Angel Network (PAN): “[A] series of committed capital angel funds that focus on investment opportunities in early-stage companies that present high growth opportunities.
-PAN’s three funds invested in 28 companies from 2002 to 2016, with a primary focus on the life science, technology, software, and advanced materials fields.”
+- Piedmont Angel Network (PAN) – Committed capital angel funds that focus on early-stage companies with high growth opportunities and focus on life science, technology, software, and advanced materials.

 The following are two popular crowdfunding websites for science projects: